 The screen is controlled by a finger tip.
 You can swipe to scroll up and down through the menus, and tap to make selections.
 Text and number input is entered via an onscreen keyboard.

 Mounting options

-Depending on the model, the GX Touch can be mounted in different ways:
+It is possible to mount the GX Touch in several different ways: